Home | Bibliography | Site Search | Site Map

 Perceptible but not Perceived

 Even if it were or is the case that man can perceive ("catch in the net of his five senses") all things, it does not follow that all things are now perceived or that they ever will be perceived.
 The telescope and microscope are recent inventions, and they might never have been invented.
-They cannot be taken for granted, nor should it ever be presumed that all of perceptible reality -- much less all of what is most fundamental to reality -- is now perceived by man, or necessarily ever will be.
+They cannot be taken for granted, nor should it ever be presumed that all of perceptible reality -- including all that is most fundamental to reality -- is now perceived by man, or necessarily ever will be.

 "Percepts without concepts are blind"